Do you own a rental home? You need to know the risks!

 Don’t be afraid to put in your lease that you will be dropping by regularly to inspect the inside and outside of the home.
 It’s your right!
 We once had a client who hadn’t heard from their renter in 2 years, but the rent payment was always on time.
 One day the rent check never appeared, the phone was disconnected and the renter didn’t respond to email.
 The home’s owner/Landlord entered the home to find out it had been ‘gutted’ to the studs and turned into a marijuana grow house.
 Of course the plants were gone and so were the tenants!

-The most important coverage to have on a Landlord Insurance Policy
+The 3 most important coverages on a Landlord Insurance Policy

 This is the amount of coverage on the policy to ‘replace’ the building in case it’s destroyed.
 Building replacement amounts are estimates, the science is not exact, and labor and material costs change all the time.
 It’s a good idea to review the amount of this coverage every few years compared to local market conditions with your agent to make sure it’s enough to replace the home.